Cheesecloth Substitutes: What Can I Use Instead?

-Most commonly used for food use is as a way to squeeze whey from cheese curds, allowing for the curds to be shaped into blocks of cheese.
+Most commonly used for food, as a way to squeeze whey from cheese curds, allowing the curds to be shaped into blocks of cheese.

 Cheesecloth can be found in most grocery stores, hardware stores, and kitchen stores.

-It comes in different grades which will differentiate the kind of weave depending on whether it is thicker or thinner.
+It comes in different grades, each with a certain weave making it thicker or thinner.

-A grade 10 for example will be thin with about 12X20 threads per square inch, and a grade 40 or 50 will be a midweight, which is thicker and more durable.
+A grade 10 for example will be thin with about 12X20 threads per square inch, grade 40 or 50 will be a midweight, thicker and more durable.

 While a grade 90 will be more like a solid fabric with 36X44 threads per square inch.